'Karinto'

 Karinto: and its lovely pitted appearance by Kyuboshi, a karinto manufacturer

 You can learn more about karinto.
-Karinto is also spelled as karintou.
+Karinto is also spelled karintou.

 If You Like YKK